-Lying along the stunning James River, Kingsmill is a gated residential and resort community with a variety of architectural styles and types of homes.
+Serving the community since 1975, Kingsmill is a gated residential and resort community, lying along the stunning James River, with a variety of architectural styles and types of homes.
 Located less than three miles from Colonial Williamsburg and the College of William and Mary, Kingsmill, with its natural beauty and carefully preserved history, is a beautiful place to call home.

 Kingsmill’s 2,900-acre community has two manned entry gates, private roads, 24-hour police force, and a self-governing body, the Kingsmill Community Service Association (KCSA).
 Additionally, Kingsmill provides access to a full-service marina, allowing boats up to 60 ft. to dock right on the James River.
 If you’re at home on the water, let the Kingsmill Marina be your haven.

 Explore and enjoy all the amenities of a Four Diamond Resort.
 Kingsmill homeowners can take advantage of daily world class treatment with The Kingsmill Experience Package.

 The Kingsmill Discovery Package is designed to help you feel relaxed during your home search, while letting you experience firsthand the features that come with a home in Kingsmill. - Terms and conditions apply.
 Rates, accommodations and upgrades are based on availability.
 A Kingsmill Realty agent must authorize your Kingsmill Discovery Package.